reneesaks/psback/README.md

 For more info visit https://auth0.com/blog/incrementally-changing-your-database-with-java-and-flyway/

+# Running tests

+When you build a packaged application, tests are executed automatically.
+To skip tests specify `-DskipTests` in command line.

+* To run all tests use `mvn test`
+* To run a specific test use `mvn -Dtest=<test-name> test`

+By default, right now, production environment is being loaded in as it is activated by default in `pom.xml`.
+To mock an user use `@WithMockUser(username="admin",roles={"USER","ADMIN"})` annotation.

 ## Naming convention

 * Prefix - **V**
 * Version - **1.0000**
 * Seperator - **__**